mariagrigoratou/ForamEcoGEnIE/data/plots_data/model/README.txt

 zoo_biomass_seasonal 		: the model output for figure SMX (zoo 190um biomass)

-thermal_plot_all		: the model output for figures SMX - SMX
+thermal_plot_all		: the model output for figures SM2, SM7-SM9

-thermal_plot_export_average	: the model output for figure SMX (foraminifera carbonate production)
+for any questions or comments please send me an email (Maria Grigoratou, maria.grigoratou1@gmail.com)